Juan Orlando Hernández: U.S. drug trafficking investigation, arrest, extradition and conviction

-The United States specifically charges Hernández with accepting millions of dollars in bribes from narcotraffickers since 2004, and specifically the Sinaloa Cartel, led at the time by Joaquín "El Chapo" Guzmán since 2012.
-The indictment states that Tony Hernández collected the bribes using men armed with machine guns; in exchange, Juan Orlando Hernandez conspired to protect smugglers from investigation and arrest, specifically providing "access to law enforcement and military information, including data from flight radar in Honduras."
+The United States specifically charged Hernández with accepting millions of dollars in bribes from narcotraffickers since 2004, and in particular the Sinaloa Cartel, led at the time by Joaquín "El Chapo" Guzmán, since 2012.
+The indictment states that Tony Hernández collected the bribes using men armed with machine guns; in exchange, Juan Orlando Hernández conspired to protect smugglers from investigation and arrest, specifically providing "access to law enforcement and military information, including data from flight radar in Honduras."

-In a video statement posted on social media, Hernandez said he is innocent and that he had been set up by drug traffickers.
+In a video statement posted on social media, Hernández said he was innocent and that he had been set up by drug traffickers.

 On 10 May 2022, Hernández pled not-guilty to all charges and complained about the conditions in which he is being held, with his lawyer describing those conditions as those of a "prisoner of war", and saying they were "psychologically debilitating".

+Hernández's trial began on 21 February 2024 in New York City and concluded on 8 March, when he was found guilty of drug trafficking.
+On 26 June, he was sentenced to 45 years in prison.

+Brooklyn Detention Center

+One of his cellmates sharing the domitory at the Brooklyn Detention Center is Sam Bankman-Fried.
+He also shared the dormitory with American rapper 6ix9ine (aka Tekashi69).
+Another inmate is Genaro García Luna who served as the Secretary of Public Security of Mexico during the administration of Felipe Calderón from 2006 to 2012.

+Personal life

+Hernández married Ana García Carías on 3 February 1990, with whom he has three children.
+He is the brother of convicted drug trafficker Tony Hernández.